roblanf/minion_qc/README.md

 ## Why?

 Other tools focus on getting data out of the fastq or fast5 files, which is slow and computationally intensive.
 The benefit of this approach is that it works on a single, small, .txt summary file.
-So it's a lot quicker than most other things out there: it takes about a minute to analyse a 4GB flowcell on my laptop.
+So it's a lot quicker than most other things out there: it takes about a minute to analyse a 4GB flowcell using a single processor on my laptop.

 ## Quick start

-The input for the script is one or more `sequencing_summary.txt` files produced by Albacore1.x or 2.x.
+The input for the script is one or more `sequencing_summary.txt` files produced by Albacore1.x or 2.x, based on data from a minION run.

 To run it on one `sequencing_summary.txt` file: